Should I get my prescription filled by mail-order (BJC Employee Pharmacy)?

 Non-specialty new prescriptions (first fills) can be filled at any BJC Pharmacy, including the BJC Employee Pharmacy (mail-order) or any Select Out-of-Area Pharmacy (SOOA) at the lowest co-payment for that specific medication.
 Click here for a list of BJC and SOOA pharmacies.
 Non-specialty new prescriptions (first fills) can also be filled at an Express Scripts participating retail pharmacy (Walgreens) at a higher co-payment.
 For a list of these pharmacies near you, call Express Scripts toll-free 866-273-5779 or go to www.express-scripts.com.

 If you wish to use mail-order for your new prescription (first fill), your fastest option is to ask your physician to electronically submit a prescription to the BJC Employee Pharmacy.
-Your physician can do this through the SureScripts network used by physicians.
+The pharmacy can receive prescriptions, including controlled substances, electronically through the SureScripts network used by physicians.
 To help your physician, you can provide the BJC Employee Pharmacy phone number: 314.525.0411 (do not give the physician the toll-free number).

 As a second option, your physician can fax the prescription to the BJC Employee Pharmacy, 314.525.0416.
 The pharmacy cannot accept prescriptions faxed by the Plan Member.